How We Create Safe Spaces, Twayne Safe Haven

 Storytelling Sessions

-Structured spaces — online and in-person — where members share their personal stories with care, intention, and safety.
+Structured spaces, online and in-person, where members share personal stories with care, intention, and safety.

 Community Conversations

-Open, guided discussions on mental health, life challenges, identity, and wellbeing — held in a judgment-free environment.
+Open, guided discussions on mental health, life challenges, identity, and wellbeing, in a judgment-free environment.

 Peer-Led Gatherings

-Events led by community members — creating relatable, warm, and authentic spaces for young people to show up as they are.
+Events led by community members, warm, relatable, and authentic spaces for young people to show up as they are.

 Workshops

-Focused learning sessions on emotional intelligence, self-expression, mental health literacy, and personal development.
+Focused sessions on emotional intelligence, self-expression, mental health literacy, and personal development.

 Reflective Spaces

-Intentional moments of stillness and processing — giving young people space to think, feel, and reconnect with themselves.
+Intentional moments of stillness, giving young people space to think, feel, and reconnect with themselves.

 Networking Events

-Opportunities for members to connect across states, build friendships, find mentors, and grow their wider support system.
+Opportunities for members to connect across states, build friendships, find mentors, and grow their support system.

 TSH members connecting